marknorrapscm/serverless-media-portal/README.md

 Click submit and the new user will be created.
 We now need to delete the temporary account to prevent anybody else from using it.
 The delete button (which was previously disabled) can now be clicked, so click it to delete the temporary account.

-After deleting that account you should automatically be signed out and again presented with the login screen (after all, the account you were logged in as was just deleted).
+After deleting that account you should automatically be signed out.
+Here you can login as the new user you just created.

-Log in with the account you just created.
 At this stage, the media portal is good to go.

 ### 3.2 Upload a video